Simple tips for a magical maternity photography session & photos you’ll adore

 In the end, they loved their photos – but had either one of them opted for a more neutral, solid color palette, their looks would have worked together instead of clashing.

-#5 – A long, earth-toned dress, skirt or gown can also look amazing for your newborn session
+#5 – Your maternity gown can look amazing for your newborn session, too!

 I love the symmetry when a mama wears a beautiful dress for her maternity session, and then wears that same gown again a few newborn photos.
 Depending on the style you like, it can be really simple to find a dress, gown or skirt you could wear for portions of both sessions.